Jazz avenge loss with 111-97 win over Lakers in rematch - WHIZ News

 Jazz: Ersan Ilyasova sat out with hamstring tightness.

 Lakers: Davis is likely just a few days away from his return, coach Frank Vogel said.
 The All-NBA big man has missed 30 games with a strained calf.
-Davis is currently building up his conditioning. … James is doing “light work” on the court, Vogel said, but his return is not imminent.
+Davis is currently building up his conditioning.
+Kuzma said Davis had “better play” this week: “It’s been a long two, three months.” … James is doing “light work” on the court, Vogel said, but his return is not imminent.
 James has missed 16 straight games since spraining his ankle March 20. … Marc Gasol was available, but he sat out his second straight game after breaking a ligament in his left pinky finger last Thursday.

 UP NEXT